 My nightmare when it comes to pasta salads is the kind you find at deli sections that are swimming pools of mayo and dressing.
 The purpose a good dressing is just to hold everything together.
 This recipe has the right amount.
 No more and no less.
 It also has charred scallions, which maybe you didn’t know were a thing, but they are SO a thing.

-5) Roughly chop up bacon and scallions and stir into macaroni salad.
+- Roughly chop up bacon and scallions and stir into macaroni salad.
 Season with salt and pepper.
 Chill salad until served.
-The salad is actually better if it can sit for a day in the fridge.

 Charred Scallion & Bacon Macaroni Salad